manoel-serafim/AES256/README.md

 This inversion lookup table was computed based on the Extended Field inversion and then the affine mapping of each input element of GF(2⁸).
 The affine mapping is done in order to destroy all the structured mathematical properties.

-Using inversion in GF(28) as the central function of the Byte Substitution layer offers a notable benefit: it yields a significant level of nonlinearity.
-This nonlinearity, in turn, furnishes optimal defense against some of the most analytical attacks known.
-The subsequent affine step effectively disrupts the algebraic structure inherent in the Galois field, a crucial measure for thwarting potential attacks aiming to exploit the finite field inversion.This structure enables for the [key whitening](https://crypto.stackexchange.com/questions/18497/how-exactly-does-key-whitening-manage-to-increase-security) of this block cypher.

 #### Decryption
 Just do the same, but in the inverse direction.
 (See the comments on the code to get to know more)

 ## Lessons Learned:
 * While in this project I almost implemented lookup tables for the multiplication:
-> This was the wrong approach because it takes more space and the multiplication in the GF(2⁸) is really simple and based on shifts and xors (not computationally heavy as memory access)
+> This was the wrong approach because it takes more space and the multiplication in the GF(2⁸) is really simple and based on shifts and xors (not as computationally heavy as memory access)
 * AES is really simple:
 > optimizing is really tricky
-> coding is very fun 🙂
+> optimizing math code is very fun 🙂